intel/fpga-partial-reconfig/tutorials/agilex7f_pcie_devkit_blinking_led_stp/README.md

-# Signal Tap Tutorial for Intel Agilex Partial Reconfiguration Design
+# Signal Tap Tutorial for Intel Agilex 7 Partial Reconfiguration Designs

 This readme file accompanies the Signal Tap Tutorial for Intel Agilex 7 Partial Reconfiguration Design.
 This directory contains the design files for the PR + signal tap tutorial.
-This version of the design has been verified using Quartus Prime Pro v21.4.
+This version of the design has been verified using Quartus Prime Pro v23.3.

 This readme file contains the following information:

-*  Signal Tap Tutorial for Intel Agilex Partial Reconfiguration Design Contents--lists the contents of this tutorial.
+*  Signal Tap Tutorial for Intel Agilex 7 Partial Reconfiguration Design Contents--lists the contents of this tutorial.
-*  Technical Documentation--directs you where to find documentation for Agilex Blinking LED Partial Reconfiguration walkthrough.
+*  Technical Documentation--directs you where to find documentation for Agilex 7 Blinking LED Partial Reconfiguration walkthrough.
 *  System Requirements--lists the system requirements.

 ## Signal Tap Tutorial for Intel Agilex Partial Reconfiguration Design Contents